-Il Students who take 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II in Year II may postpone Humanities I till Year III.
+matics II or 10.911 Mathematics II or 10.921 Higher Mathematics II in Year 2 matics II or 10.911 Mathematics II or 10.921 Figure Mathematics II in real 2 may postpone Humanities till Year 3.

-[¶] Students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II before entering this subject.
+Students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.921 Mathematics II or 10.921 Higher Mathematics II before entering this subject.

-^{}This subject is compulsory for students who first enrolled or transferred to the Economics Course in 1968 or later.
+\\ This subject is compulsory for students who first enrolled or transferred to the Economics Course in 1968 or later.
 Other students may substitute a subject, which is not an introductory subject, chosen from the list in Rule 16.